June 2018: Spandau Ballet showcase their new recruit, vocalist Ross William Wild at their debut gig in Subterania

-◼ SPANDAU BALLET HAVE ABANDONED Ross William Wild, the new vocalist they called a “perfect fit” when they recruited him last year.
-After his first public performance last June, bass guitarist Martin Kemp declared: “We’re playing with more vigour than I’ve ever heard from us, and I think that’s because of the way he sings.”
++++ ◼ SPANDAU BALLET HAVE FROZEN OUT Ross William Wild, the new vocalist they called a “perfect fit” when they recruited him last year.
+Following his first public performance last June, bass guitarist Martin Kemp declared: “We’re playing with more vigour than I’ve ever heard from us, and I think that’s because of the way he sings.”
 What Ross’s romantic stand-out voice brought to the samey old Spandau repertoire was some much-needed freshness.
 Now, a matter of months later, there are suddenly no plans for any more performances.
 And there hasn’t been one word of apology to Ross or the fans.

-To add insult to injury, not one member of Spandau or its management has explained the events leading up to their furtive decision to dump Ross when it became sensationally but indirectly a major news story on Thursday.
-As an afterthought in a seven-minute interview on other topics for the ITV show This Morning, Spandau’s Mr Nice Guy Martin Kemp broke the news by implication, but without even saying out loud that Ross’s services had been dispensed with.
+To add insult to injury, not one member of Spandau or its management has explained the events leading up to their furtive decision to freeze Ross out when it became sensationally but indirectly a major news story on Thursday.
+As an afterthought in a seven-minute interview on other topics for the ITV show This Morning, Spandau’s Mr Nice Guy Martin Kemp broke the news by implication, but without even saying out loud that Ross would no longer be working with them.

 This feeble stream of consciousness was about to wreck another man’s career, yet without any words of sympathy for Ross, Martin added: “If one day the five of us [meaning Hadley] can talk and get back together it would be wonderful.”
 He confirmed that they will not be touring Spandau “until Tony comes back”!
 (Fat chance, given Tony’s own frequent pronouncements.)
 Martin then rubbed yet more salt into Ross’s wound: “I would love it to happen because it is part of me.
 It is part of my soul.
 I would do it tomorrow.
 But it means all five of us saying yes at the same time.”
 Ouch, as the sixth man might have said again!